Tori (wrestler): Kane's girlfriend and D-Generation X (1999–2000)

-Was challenged by male wrestler X Pac to a match on the December 14 episode of Smackdown, which resulted in a losing effort.
 Tori returned in November and soon became the on-screen girlfriend of Kane.

+She was challenged by male wrestler X-Pac to a match on the December 14 episode of Smackdown, which resulted in a losing effort.
 On December 16, Tori complained to Triple H and Stephanie McMahon about Kane, by now feuding with his former tag team partner X-Pac, an ally of Triple H, being placed in a Handicap match.
 Stephanie retorted by challenging Tori to a match that night, which she accepted.
 Stephanie, however, replaced herself with X-Pac, who defeated Tori with ease as Kane was ambushed backstage by the Mean Street Posse.
 Tori defeated The British Bulldog in a house show match following the Mean Street Posse incident.
-Kane received a shot at the WWF Championship on December 20 but with the stipulation that, if he lost to incumbent Big Show, Tori would have to spend the Christmas weekend with X-Pac.
+Kane received a shot at the WWF Championship on December 20 but with the stipulation that, if he lost to the incumbent champion Big Show, Tori would have to spend the Christmas weekend with X-Pac.
 Kane lost after the New Age Outlaws distracted him.
 Tori insisted upon her return, however, that X-Pac had been a perfect gentleman.
 Around the same time, Tori began to become paranoid, and grew hysterical after Test hugged her.
 Kane promptly destroyed Test in the ring, believing Tori's claims that he had harassed her.
 Other wrestlers began to exploit Tori's neuroticism, using it to unleash Kane on their enemies.
 This included Mankind, who manipulated the duo into attacking a fake Mankind hired by Triple H, and Chyna, who manipulated Tori to get Kane to attack Chris Jericho.